 Epilepsy is characterized by a wide range of seizure types that vary from person to person.
 The human brain is the source of epilepsy.
 Epilepsy is a chronic disorder characterized by unprovoked and recurrent seizures.

 Seizures and epilepsy are not synonymous terms.
 An epileptic seizure is the transient stage of signs or symptoms that occur due to excessive or synchronous neuronal activity in the brain cells.
-Epilepsy is characterized by a general predisposition to generate epileptic seizures and the neurobiological, psychological, social and cognitive consequences of this ailment.
+Epilepsy is characterized by a general predisposition to generate epileptic seizures and the neurobiological, psychological, social, and cognitive consequences of this ailment.
 In simple words, a seizure is simply an event and epilepsy is a disease involving recurrent and unprovoked seizures.

 A commonly used definition of epilepsy is the occurrence of two unprovoked seizures more than 24 hours apart.
-This definition has a few limitations since it does not allows the possibility of outgrowing epilepsy.
+This definition has a few limitations since it does not allow the possibility of outgrowing epilepsy.
 The word “provoked” implies that people who have photosensitive seizures caused by flashing lights or patterns do not have epilepsy, whereas it is a general concept that they have the disease.
-Individuals who experienced only one unprovoked seizure have other risk factors that make them liable to another seizure.
+Individuals who experienced only one unprovoked seizure have other risk factors that make them liable for another seizure.
 Many clinicians treat such people with medications as if they had epilepsy.
 Some individuals experience a condition called epilepsy syndrome.

 An individual is considered epileptic if they meet any of the following conditions;

 1. At least two unprovoked seizures occur within 48 hours.